 First and foremost, you should take them out to discover the world.
-Then, when they get older, you’ll start jogging around with them, coaching them in soccer, biking, and swimming.
+Then, you’ll start jogging with them, coaching them in soccer, biking, and swimming when they get older.

 Many fathers will give up harmful habits such as smoking, drinking, or participating in unsafe activities.
 They want to live long, happy, and healthy lives, and avoiding vices will help them achieve that goal.